 In September 2014, Microbot Israel's board of directors approved a grant of 26,906 (403,592 stock options before the Reverse Split) (77,846 stock options as retroactively adjusted to reflect the Merger and the Reverse Split) to its CEO, through MEDX Venture Group LLC.
-Each option was exercisable into an ordinary share, at an exercise price of \$12 (\$0.8 before the Reverse Split) (\$4.2 as retroactively adjusted to reflect the Merger and the date of grant.
+Each option was exercisable into an ordinary share, at an exercise price of \$12 (\$0.8 before the Reverse Split) (\$4.2 as retroactively adjusted to reflect the Merger and the Reverse Split).
+The stock options were fully vested at the date of grant.